 Mirtazapine comes in a regular formula as well as a rapid-dissolving formula.
 Either may be used in animals.
 Recently, a special feline formula has been introduced.
 This formula is a transdermal gel which is applied to the inner surface of the ear and is absorbed directly through the skin as described below.

 Mirtazapine is used in the treatment of conditions where poor appetite and nausea go together such as in the treatment of intestinal/stomach disease, liver or kidney disease, or any other condition involving both nausea and appetite loss.
 Mirtazapine can also be used to alleviate the nausea/appetite loss that accompanies the treatment of cancer by chemotherapy.

 In the event of liver disease or kidney disease, the clearance of this drug from the body is reduced by approximately 30% so ideally the dose should also be reduced.
 In cats, it is difficult to reduce the dose as the smallest tablet manufactured cannot be accurately cut much smaller than the regular dosing schedule allows.
-In this situation, a compounding pharmacy could be employed to create a lower dose or the dosing schedule can be stretched out.
+In this situation, the transdermal gel comes in particularly handy as it is easy to change the dosing amount with this product than with a pill form.
 This is especially important for cats with liver disease.

 Mirtazapine also has antihistamine properties but it is unlikely to be used for these when so many other antihistamines are more readily available.

 The most common reported side effect of this medication is drowsiness, though hyperactivity was reported in 11% of cats using the transdermal gel.
 In cats, increased affectionate behavior is reported as well as increased vocalization.